DEI Roadmap

 THEME II: Recruit, support, and retain students, postdocs, faculty, and staff who identify as BIPOC, LGBTQ+, first-gen, women, or a member of any other underrepresented group.

-Enhance our strategies for recruiting URM students, postdocs, and staff.
-The DEI Committee will oversee substantial efforts to enhance and re-imagine trainee and staff recruitment.
-We will ensure that all points of entry are inclusive and inviting to URMs, especially graduate admissions and hiring, by reevaluating our website content and recruitment materials.
+Enhance our strategies for outreach to URM students, postdocs, and staff.
+The DEI Committee will oversee substantial efforts to enhance and re-imagine trainee and staff outreach.
+We will ensure that all points of entry are inclusive and inviting to URMs, especially graduate admissions and hiring, by reevaluating our website content and outreach materials.
 All evaluators will be trained annually in DEI norms and implicit biases in admissions or hiring.
 We will reach out to Historically Black Colleges and Universities (https://sites.ed.gov/whhbcu/one-hundred-and-five-historically-black-colleges-and-universities/), Tribal Colleges (http://www.aihec.org/index.html) and Hispanic Serving Institutions (https://sites.ed.gov/hispanic-initiative/hispanic-serving-institutions-hsis/) and encourage and promote attendance at diversity sessions at all major conferences to help increase the number of URM applications.
 For these and all related outreach activities, we will develop a diversity outreach toolkit that can be used to advertise our programs or open positions through a DEI lens.
 To increase our opportunities for URMs, we will work to identify donors for URM-focused fellowships.
 For staff hiring, we will use the UW HR Staff Diversity Hiring Toolkit and Inclusive Hiring resources to create job ads that are more inclusive.
-This work will begin immediately in Spring 2022, with the DEI Committee Chair forming a taskforce to work on these issues.
+This work will begin immediately in Spring 2022, with the DEI Committee Chair forming a task force to work on these issues.

 Advertisement and Evaluation: The Assistant to the Chair, the DEI Committee, and the Outreach Committee will oversee advertising.
-Research opportunities for diverse undergraduates will be posted on our website.
+Research opportunities for undergraduates will be posted on our website.

 THEME III: Provide community members with the training and tools to appreciate and value diversity.